Other training we offer

 Lucy has supported other Early Years leads in many areas including:

-- creating and monitoring support plans and modelling best practice
+creating and monitoring support plans and modelling best practise

 If you are interested in SLE support for your school please email firstname.lastname@example.org with your enquiry or visit the Hackney Teaching Schools Alliance website